franciscozorrilla/metaGEM/README.md

 ### 2. Binning

-Run CONCOT, metabat2, and maxbin2 individually.
+Run CONCOCT, metabat2, and maxbin2 individually.
 The output of these different tools will later be reconciled using the metaWRAP bin refinement module.

 #### CONCOCT